gtech-mulearn/IEEE-LAUNCHPAD/profiles/akhileswarank.r.@mulearn.md

-# Full Name
+# Akhileswaran K.R.

 ### About Me

-> I am a third-year Computer Science student at Sree Chitra Thirunal College of Engineering, Thiruvananthapuram.
-I enjoy coding,dsa problem solving and web development, and I am currently learning React and Express.js to build full-stack web applications.
-I am always curious to explore new technologies and improve my skills through hands-on projects and collaboration.
+> I'm a third-year student at Sree Chitra Thirunal College of Engineering in Thiruvananthapuram, where I study computer science.
+I like to code, solve problems with DSA, and construct websites.
+I'm learning React and Express.js to create full-stack web apps right now.
+Exploring new technology and honing my abilities through practical tasks and teamwork constantly draws my interest.

 ## Portfolio Highlights